0xA3/haxe-examples/hxsl/hxsl_tutorial/06_2d_matrices.md

 Now back to some more basic stuff: Translation, rotation and scaling with [2D Matrices](https://thebookofshaders.com/08/).

-The shader for translation is very much like the glsl code.
+Nothing surprising in the shader for translation.

 ```haxe
 import h2d.Tile;